DWLL: 2006–2024: Mellow 947

 Mellow 94.7 logo from 2006 until 2024.

 In mid-2006, the "Touch" was dropped from the branding, becoming Mellow 947 (pronounced as "ninety-four-seven").
 It adopted an Adult Top 40 format, as well as a new slogan called "Sounds Good", as it continues its adherence to playing good music.
 Its programs now generally aim to bring out the mellow side of pop-alternative and light rock music fans.

 Among its special programs were Sunday in Time, a Sunday program that featured songs from the 70s and 80s; Decade, a Thursday program that played songs from the 90s; Turn of the Century, a Sunday program that featured songs from the 2000s; and Nice & Slow, a Sunday night program that aired easy-listening music.
 Mellow also opened its doors to student DJs via the School of Jocks, which lasted until February 2020.

 At the start of 2019, the 90s were added to its standard playlist, thus, expanding its format.
 Along with the reorganization of its programs, the station adopted another slogan, "All Hits", as it focuses on "less talk, less commercials and more music".
 On July 6, 2019, it also brought back Straight from the Heart, a weekend program that plays easy listening music from the 70s through the 90s, similar to the format used during the Mellow Touch era.

-Mellow was among many radio stations in the Philippines that halted regular overnight broadcasts in 2020, amid lockdown measures caused by the COVID-19 pandemic; it never resumed 24-hour operations ever since.
+Mellow was among several FM radio stations in the Mega Manila that halted regular overnight broadcasts in 2020, amid lockdown measures caused by the COVID-19 pandemic; it never resumed 24-hour operations ever since.
 On November 18, it launched Mellow Midweek Special (frequently abbreviated as MMS, named after its old program), a Wednesday program that played upbeat music from the 70s through the 90s.

 In 2021, it shifted back to its easy listening format.
-The former station jingle "The Mellow Sound" was played as its top-of-the-hour jingle from October 13, 2022, until it was retired following a change of management.
+On October 13, 2022, it brought back its former station jingle "The Mellow Sound" as its top-of-the-hour ID.

 In February 2023, Mellow 94.7 celebrated its 50th anniversary.